 (ii) adding in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof between the words “surviving” and “or” the words “, reorganized, reincorporated, reconstituted,”, (iii) deleting in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof the words “or transferee” and replacing them with the words “transferee or successor”.

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B and to any Credit Support Provider or Specified Entity of Party A andwill apply Party B.
+(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B and to any Credit Support Provider or Specified Entity of Party A and Party B.

 (d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B; provided, however, where the Event of Default is specified in Section 5(a)(vii)(1), (3), (4), (5) or (6) or to the extent analogous thereto, (8) and is governed by a system of law which does not permit termination to take place upon or after the occurrence of the relevant Event of Default in accordance with the terms of this Agreement, then the Automatic Early Termination provisions of Section 6(a) will apply to Party A and Party B.